Accessible Voting at Home

 Return it in person before and including Election Day

-You may personally drop it off at one of the locations below or you can have a relative or someone who lives with you drop it off.
+You may personally drop it off at one of the locations below or you can have a someone you trust drop it off for you.

 • County Elections: 701 Ocean St., Room 310

 • Santa Cruz City Clerk: 809 Center St.